Easy Ways to Add Seafood to your Diet

 It's super easy.
 Just remove the fish from the freezer, thaw it, and cook it.
 It’s not too dissimilar from cooking fresh fish and it’s more convenient.

-Canned fish is often overlooked.
+Tinned fish is often overlooked.
 It has earned a reputation as being salty, oily, and bad for you, but this couldn’t be further from the truth.

 Take our Wixter Sardines as an example.
 They contain a small amount of sea salt and are packed with high-quality olive oil, an ingredient that has been linked to an array of health benefits.
 The result is a delicious, nutritious snack that’s packed with healthy fats.
 You can eat them whole, add them to salads, chop them into tacos, and throw them into sauces.

 And it’s not just sardines!
-Whenever you want to add a lot of flavor and some healthy fats, just reach for the canned clams, mussels, or tuna bellies.
+Whenever you want to add a lot of flavor and some healthy fats, just reach for the tinned clams, mussels, or tuna bellies.
 Even squid is sold as a premium canned products that can inject some protein-packed life into everyday dishes.

 Make a Conscious Choice to Order Fish